How Tracking Website Traffic Is Useful To Business

 4. Keyword or keyword phrase analysis

-Tracking your website traffic should focus also on studying the keywords searchers use to get to your website.
-That is a serious issue because getting free targeted traffic from search engines depends entirely on the keywords people enter to find you.
-Which keywords are mostly used?
-Which keywords are not used but if used would bring in more visitors?
+Tracking your website traffic should also focus on studying the keywords searchers use to get to your website.
+That is a severe issue because getting free targeted traffic from search engines depends entirely on the keywords people enter to find you.
+Which keywords do people visit most?
+And which don’t receive visitors but would bring in more traffic?
 What’s the page rank of the keywords used?

-The information you get on the keyword usage helps you to know how your visitors use search engines to find your website, the terms they use and how they use them.
-You need to use this information to effectively optimize your website with the right keywords to bring in more free targeted visitors to your site.
+The information you get on the keyword usage helps you to know how your visitors use search engines to find your website, the terms they use, and how they use them.
+You need to use this information to effectively optimise your website with the right keywords to bring in more free, targeted visitors to your site.

 5. Exit links

 Exit links are links on your website which your visitors click to exit or leave your website.
 You need to find those links that people usually click and to consider the number of times they click on them.
-Do your visitors click on the websites you link to?
+Do your visitors click on the websites to which you link?
 What are those links?
 Are they links you recommend or your advertising links?
 What does that mean to you?

 Look at the download information to ascertain the number of times you have had downloads on your pages.
 Which pages?
 What are they downloading?
 Is it a free e-book you offered to them?
 How does it translate into the actions you want your visitors to make?
 How does it meet your goals?

 To wind up, I would like to strongly recommend to you to track your website traffic and the activities done by people on your site.
-It’s only when you can make meaningful decisions pertaining to your promotional campaigns that you can tell what works and what doesn’t and how to improve.
+It’s when you can make meaningful decisions about your promotional campaigns that you can tell what works and what doesn’t and how to improve.
 Use the information to work on your business and to grow it.
-Always think tracking your website traffic to grow your business online!
+Always consider tracking your website traffic to grow your business online!